llbit/chunky-docs/docs/index.md

 ======

 Chunky is a Minecraft mapping and rendering tool.
-Check out [the gallery][15] to see what it is possible with Chunky!
+Check out [the gallery][15] to see what it is possible to do with Chunky!

 <a href="/download.html" class="button">Download version @VERSION@</a>